Request for Proposals: Putting Mark to Market on a Going Concern Basis

 There is also a considerable relevant literature in finance.
 Part of it consists in a series of articles by Robert Shiller and others attempting to explain why market prices for publicly traded firms are far more volatile than the ultimate shareholder dividends paid by those firms.
 Many relevant articles are reprinted in or referred to in Shiller's book Market Volatility.
 Another considerable literature, on "noise trading,” was inspired by Fischer Black's 1985 article, in the Journal of Finance, on Noise.
 In this case, the major focus was on the difference between traders with knowledge of fundamental value or data and those whose trades are based on more ephemeral information concerning market trends and other potentially misleading data.
 "Noise trading can lead to a potentially large divergence between the fundamental value of an asset (its "true" value) and its market value, which may reflect the actions of many "noise traders."

-Further background on the CAS approach to this and similar problems is to be found on the CAS website in the CAS White Paper on Fair Valuation of Liabilities and in the archives of the Risk Premium Project.
+Further background on the CAS approach to this and similar problems is to be found on the CAS website in the CAS White Paper on Fair Valuation of Liabilities and in the archives of the Risk Assessment Database.

 - Research Goals